 - If you make a late payment or fail to pay back the full balance by the end of the term, you’ll be charged interest for the entire length of the plan.

 As long as you follow those guidelines and use this card responsibly, you should be all set to pay off your purchases safely.
 But remember that 0% APR offers are a much better deal than deferred financing.

 The Barclaycard Financing Visa might be a good pick to help finance your next computer or smartphone, but there are quite a few other options to consider.
 See some alternative card recommendations below.

-You can apply for this card by clicking the Apply Now button below.
+You can apply now for this card by clicking the link below.
 You’ll first be taken to Apple’s website, where you must click “Apply at Barclaycard.”
 Then you’ll be taken to Barclays’ website to submit your information.
 You can also apply for this card in Apple stores.

 After being approved, you’ll be given instructions on how to use the card to finance a purchase from Apple.
 You’ll be able to use it as soon as you’re approved, and approvals often take less than a minute.
 For online purchases, after linking your new card to your Apple ID, the card will appear as a payment option when checking out at apple.com.